aja-video/libajantv2/README.md

 4. From the Build menu select "Build All".
 5. If the build completes without errors, the static library should be output to `out\build\<arch>-<build type>\ajantv2` under the libajantv2 directory.

-   Other build target outputs (demos, tools, etc.) will be available in subdirectories under the build directory mirroring the original location of their source code in the libajantv2 tree.
+   Other build target outputs (demos, tools, etc.) will be available in subdirectories under the build directory mirroring their original location in the libajantv2 source tree.

    For example, the `ntv2enumerateboards.exe` demo app will be located in: `out\build\demos\ntv2enumerateboards`.

-#### macOS (XCode)
+## macOS
+### CMake Xcode Project Generation

 1. Open a Terminal and generate the XCode project files:
    ```